monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 But these great thinkers were missing something crucial.
 If you merely try and *believe* that the past is an illusion, a powerful defense mechanism deep in your mind will prevent you from making much progress.
-To actually experience what life is like free of your rigid certainties about reality, and thereby determine the *true* value of radical skepticism, we must go deeper.
+To actually experience what life is like free of your rigid certainties, and thereby determine the *true* value of radical skepticism, we must go deeper.

 ## Meditation

-In breathing meditation, you allow your mind to rest on the sensations of the breath, and gently guide it back when you notice that you are distracted.
-From the outside, this looks like purely a method to train attention, but it is much more than that.
-Author Sam Harris says:
+Have you ever had the experience of reading a book, only to discover minutes later that your eyes have been scanning the page while your mind was elsewhere?
+If interrupted and asked what you were thinking about, you could probably answer.
+So your thinking wasn't exactly unconscious -- and yet you weren't aware of it.
+In a similar way, your mind is constantly doing a lot of stuff, semi-consciously, without you suspecting it.
+And yet most of us will never discover this.

+Author Sam Harris:

 > [B]eginning meditators often think that they are able to concentrate on a single object, such as the breath, for minutes at a time, only to report after